 About 4000 cassava varieties have been developed by researchers so...Read More

 Cassava is cultivated in more than 100 countries worldwide.
 It...Read More

 TAAT holds High-Level Workshop on Scaling up Technologies for Agricultural Transformation in DR CongoNovember 4, 2019

 Technologies for the Transformation of Agriculture in Africa (TAAT) is organizing...Read More

 A staple to about 350 million people in sub Saharan...Read More

-In 2018, Technologies for African Agricultural Transformation (TAAT) through its...Read More
+Technologies for African Agricultural Transformation (TAAT) is targeting to add...Read More